roman-milk/roman-milk.github.io/the-feminization-of-daniel.md

+===

- ****** The Feminization of Daniel Ch.
-02 ****** byJust_Plain_Bob© The Limo pulled up in front of the house and as we got out Lily told the driver he could leave, "We'll see to it they get home.
+The Limo pulled up in front of the house and as we got out Lily told the driver he could leave, "We'll see to it they get home.
 The driver looked at Bart who nodded and the Limo took off.
 Inside Lily put on some music and made everyone a drink and a couple of minutes later she took Bart by the hand and led him from the room.
 Troy asked me to dance and then he pulled me against him and kissed me; it was another long and passionate kiss that left me weak in the knees.
 And then we were on the couch kissing and then he had his cock out and then I was stroking it and then my mouth was on him again and again all thoughts were gone except for the one that said be the best you can be.
 I was so lost in what I was doing that I hadn't realized that he had run his hand up my leg.
 I felt his hand take hold of my cock just as he cried "Oh my God" and fired his second load of the night down my throat.

  "Oh you fucking bitch.
 You god damned slut!
 You are my fantasy come true.
 I've always wanted to make love to a cross-dresser or a transvestite and here you are.
 God, what a wild way to start the New Year."